MCB: Working Principle, Functions, Types, and Advantages ExplainedGirish KR

-Earlier people used fuses to protect their electrical equipment and network on the whole.
+Earlier people used fuses to protect their electrical equipment and networks.
 With technological advancement, MCBs emerged on the scene and replaced the fuses at least in domestic applications.
 And why not, these mechanically operated switches cum circuit protection devices work perfectly well to suspend power supply in circuits during overload and short circuits while keeping you safe and sound.
 Moreover, these can be reused even after interruption of the circuit, unlike fuses.
-More often, MCBs are commonly used in low voltage electrical networks.
-Let’s know how MCBs are advantageous to use.

 What is MCB?